davidgev86/SaaSKnowledgeBase/replit.md

 - Search queries use Drizzle's `ilike()` function, not raw SQL template literals
 - Team collaboration uses single-KB model (one KB per owner, members invited to that KB)
 - Categories only display on public site when containing at least one public article (intentional UX)
+- Article versioning: Revisions auto-increment version number on each save; restore creates new revision before reverting

 ## System Architecture